Wake Windows By Age: Do’S And Don’Ts

 Inconsistent Sleep Schedules

-3. Napping irregularly: Long or unscheduled naps can interfere with nighttime sleep.
+3. Using random naps: Long or late naps can affect nighttime sleep.

-4. Ignoring sleep cues: Not listening to your body’s signals for sleep can lead to overtiredness and difficulty falling asleep.
+4. Ignoring sleep cues: Waiting too long can lead to overtiredness and bedtime struggles.

 Overstimulation Before Bedtime